DataDog/hiring-engineers/answers.md

 I also tossed the agent on another old linux box just to have more than one machine showing

+After the install and adding tags the following infrastructure appears
 ![tags.jpg](images/tags.jpg)

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.